jentery/routledgeCompanionMSDH/projects.md

 Air Casting: “[A]n open-source, end-to-end solution for collecting, displaying, and sharing health and environmental data using your smartphone.
 The platform consists of wearable sensors that detect changes in your environment and physiology, including a palm-sized air quality monitor.”
 See www.aircasting.org.

+An Algorithm Audit: A collaborative proposal to audit online platforms.
+“These audits will ascertain whether algorithms result in harmful discrimination by class, race, gender, geography, or other important attributes.”
+See http://www-personal.umich.edu/~csandvig/research/Auditing%20Algorithms%20--%20Sandvig%20--%20ICA%202014%20Data%20and%20Discrimination%20Preconference.pdf.

 Algorhythmic Sorting: “[A]n open source program and learning tool for people, who want to learn and analyze the diversity of sorting algorithms by hearing the different rhythmic and pattern generating behaviour of different sorting algorithms like bubble sort, merge sort, quick sort or heap sort and others.”
-See www.algorhythmics.ixdm.ch/?p=152.
+See sourceforge.net/projects/algorhythmics/.

 Alice Bag’s website: “The official website of Alice Bag: musician, author, punk feminist, master troublemaker.”
 See www.alicebag.com.

 Alice in Dataland: “[A]n experiment in critical making created by Anastasia Salter. . . .
 The project leverages material from the University of Florida Afterlife of Alice & Her Adventures in Wonderland collection as well as a range of Alice adaptations and remediations.”
 See www.kairos.technorhetoric.net/20.1/inventio/salter/index.html.

-Alivn Lucier Cover: Jonathan Sterne’s cover of Alvin Lucier’s “I am Sitting in a Room” in which he repeatedly ran a recording through an mp3 encoder until it was over 50 minutes long.
+Alivn Lucier Cover: Jonathan Sterne’s cover of Alvin Lucier’s “I Am Sitting in a Room” in which he repeatedly ran a recording through an MP3 encoder until it was over 50 minutes long.
 See www.sounds.sterneworks.org/projects/alvin-lucier-cover.

 Allied Media Conference: “Allied Media Projects cultivates media strategies for a more just, creative and collaborative world.”
 See www.alliedmedia.org/amc.